casey-barr/casey-barr.github.io/reading log/index.md

 learning" in ANNs is really recapitulating the extraction of statistical regularities that occurs in animals by both evolution and learning."

->This was really intersting.
+>This was really interesting.
 I don't know that much about biology, so I'll have to re-read it sometime soon to fully understand everything.

 ***Text-based Editing of Talking-head Video*** - Fried, Ohad, et al.